KrishanuDebnath24/AR-Game/README.md

 # AR-Game
-The scripts are for a augmented reality game which uses implements concept of AR plane detection, character control and image tracking in Unity
+The scripts are for an augmented reality game which implements the concept of AR plane detection, character control, and image tracking in Unity